 Create and Film Short Videos – learn how to edit them in free programs like iMovie – share them afterward with a popcorn night.

-College/Education Night – learn about different college, education options, how to prepare to apply for college, etc. Have a panel from people who have done different types of schooling.
+College/Education Night – learn about different colleges, education options, how to prepare to apply for college, etc. Have a panel of people who have done different types of schooling.